BA Performance Costume

 - basic sewing materials (approximately £150)

-For the costume makes, you will need to source and purchase fabrics.
+For the costume makes, you will need to source and buy fabrics.
 You can get these from the stock held by us or from external specialist suppliers.
 The cost of each costume varies hugely depending on the individual, on average costing between £100 to £400.

 - art and printing materials for your design work (approximately £120)